groot0404/Task-Sandbox-Integration-of-Sandbox-and-Task-Manager/Readme.md

 step 4: Connect to the docker machine using the command line

-There are 2 ways
+There are 3 ways
+1.
 $ docker exec  -it 30dd348d8907b943d43e168bbab8a8d6ca70b109a289d5975d6d9201eddb6be9 /bin/bash

 after -it, put the container id

+2.
 $ docker run -i -t ubuntu:12.04 /bin/bash

+3.
-Without a name, just using the ID:
+Without a name, just using the Image ID:

 $  docker run -i -t 8dbd9e392a96 /bin/bash